DingShizhe/Desmos-Desktop/README.md

 - Save or reload graph state as `.des` file (just json)
 - Fade out message effect.
 - Note when new a file or close file but current file hasnot been saved
-- Open the last openned file when launch
+- Open the last opened file when launch
-  .
+- Use 'examples/getDesByUrl.py' to get `.des` file from desmos website .

 ## Next